quellus/GDTuber/wiki/Setup.md

 # Quick Setup

- 1. Upon first time Opening GDTube you should see a window with a Transparent Background and an menu bar on the left side of the window.
+ 1. Upon first time Opening GDTuber you should see a window with a Transparent Background and an menu bar on the left side of the window.
 The menu bar contains the following items from top to bottom:
     </br>
     <img src="./doc_pictures/FirstTimeWindow.png" alt="image" width="500" height="auto">
     - Scene Title: Editable textbox for giving your scene a name.